PalisadoesFoundation/talawa-docs/docs/applications/overview.md

 ### Admin Panel Newsfeed

 Administrators will use Talawa Admin to administer an organization's newsfeed.
-They will get a filtered version of the feed that only includes exceptional content that requires attention.This includes:
+At a minimum they will get a filtered version of the feed that only includes exceptional content that requires attention.This includes:

 1. **Pinned Posts**: The management of pinned posts that they use to alert all members of the organization of some activity.
 These posts are [always visible at the top of the newsfeed](https://github.com/PalisadoesFoundation/talawa-api/issues/1096).
 Pinned posts can only be created by Admins.
 2. **Reported Posts**: Mobile App users may want Admins to take action on posts that don't match the organization's values.
 Admins can use the newsfeed to manage these reports.